Tim Lopes (baseball): Toronto Blue Jays

-On September 30, 2016, Lopes was traded to the Toronto Blue Jays as the PTBNL in a trade in exchange for Pat Venditte.
-Lopes spent the 2017 season with the New Hampshire Fisher Cats, hitting .271/.338/.390/.728 with 7 home runs and 50 RBI.
-He spent the 2018 season with the Buffalo Bisons, hitting .277/.325/.364/.689 with 2 home runs and 29 RBI.
+On September 30, 2016, Lopes was traded to the Toronto Blue Jays as the player to be named later in a previous trade that saw Seattle acquire Pat Venditte.
+Lopes spent the 2017 season with the Double–A New Hampshire Fisher Cats, hitting .271/.338/.390/.728 with 7 home runs and 50 RBI.
+He spent the 2018 season with the Triple–A Buffalo Bisons, hitting .277/.325/.364/.689 with 2 home runs and 29 RBI.
+Lopes elected free agency following the season on November 2, 2018.

-Second Stint with Mariners
+Seattle Mariners (second stint)

 Lopes signed a minor league contract to return to the Seattle Mariners on November 14, 2018.
 He opened the 2019 season with the Tacoma Rainiers.

 On July 23, 2019, the Mariners selected Lopes' contract and promoted him to the major leagues.
 He made his debut on July 24, as a ninth inning defensive replacement at second base.
-He was placed on the 7-day concussion injured list on July 26, after being struck in the helmet by a Drew VerHagen fastball on July 25.
+He was placed on the 7-day concussion injured list on July 26, after being hit in the helmet by a Drew VerHagen fastball on July 25.
 After spending the next 11 days on the concussion list, Lopes hit his first major league home run off Adrián Morejón of the San Diego Padres on August 6.

 In 2020, Lopes hit .238 with 2 home runs and 15 RBI in 46 games.
-On December 18, 2020, Lopes was designated for assignment by the Mariners after the signing of Chris Flexen was made official.
+On December 18, 2020, Lopes was designated for assignment by the Mariners following the signing of pitcher Chris Flexen.

 Milwaukee Brewers

 On December 22, 2020, Lopes was claimed off waivers by the Milwaukee Brewers.
 On March 8, 2021, Lopes was placed on the 60-day injured list due to a right oblique strain.
 On May 31, Lopes was activated off of the injured list and optioned to the Triple-A Nashville Sounds.
+He played seven games for the Brewers, five in mid-June and two in September.
+He batted 1–10 with one walk, with his final MLB hit a single against the Pittsburgh Pirates on June 12.
+After his single, he was caught stealing second base.
 Lopes was designated for assignment by the Brewers on September 29, 2021.
-Lopes became a free agent following the season.
+He became a free agent following the season.

 Colorado Rockies

 On December 17, 2021, Lopes signed a minor league contract with the Colorado Rockies.
-He elected free agency on November 10, 2022.
+He spent the year with the Triple-A Albuquerque Isotopes, also playing in three games for the rookie–level Arizona Complex League Rockies.
+In 70 games for the Isotopes, Lopes hit .271/.333/.451 with nine home runs, 34 RBI, and 10 stolen bases.
+He elected free agency following the season on November 10, 2022.

+In October 2022, he joined the Brazil national team for 2023 World Baseball Classic qualifiers.